Sagar2366/LearnWithSagar/DailyChallenges/Season2/Day17/challenge.md

 Today we dive into the **Routing & Switching basics** every DevOps/SRE must master: **Static Routing, Default Gateways, NAT/PAT, and VLANs.** These are the invisible highways of networking that ensure packets get from point A to point B securely, efficiently, and reliably.

-Instead of just reading theory, you'll solve **real-world, production-style challenges** with Linux commands, diagrams, and troubleshooting steps.
+Instead of just reading theory, you'll solve **real-world, production-style challenges** with Linux commands, diagrams, and troubleshooting steps - all within a single virtual machine using network namespaces.

 ---